 It appears that the Council has the following alternatives concerning the issue at hand.
 The Council may:

-- 1. Approve the ordinances as drafted and refer them to a future regular session of the City Council for action. - 2.
-The City Council may choose to reject the proposed changes. - 3.
+- 1. Approve the ordinance as drafted. - 2.
+The City Council may choose to reject the proposed ordinance. - 3.
 Modify the proposed ordinance to meet the wishes of the Council - 4.
 Table the issue

 Recommendation